rguigoures/jekyll-now/_posts/2018-6-17-cdr-analysis.md

 First, let's plot the two matrices for randomly initialized clusters.

-{% include image.html url="https://rguigoures.github.io/images/density_mi_random.png" width=700 description="Fig.2 - Random partition of the CDR.
+{% include image.html url="https://rguigoures.github.io/images/density_mi_random.png" width=500 description="Fig.2 - Random partition of the CDR.
 Joint probability matrix (left) and mutual information matrix (right)" %}

-Finally, we run the algorithm and plot the same matrices for the obtained partitions.
+We can see on Figure 2 that the density is similarly distributed in the cell of the matrix.
+The mutual information also indicates that the density in the cells is close to the expected value in case of random clustering.
+In other words, \\(P_{ij} \simeq P_i P_j\\).
+Then, we run the algorithm and plot the same matrices for the obtained partitions.

-{% include image.html url="https://rguigoures.github.io/images/density_mi_cluster.png" width=700 description="Fig.3 - Partition of the CDR obtained by maximization of the mutual information.
+{% include image.html url="https://rguigoures.github.io/images/density_mi_cluster.png" width=500 description="Fig.3 - Partition of the CDR obtained by maximization of the mutual information.
 Joint probability matrix (left) and mutual information matrix (right)" %}

+After running the algorithm, we can observe the underlying structure of the data emerging.
+The joint probability shows cells with high density.
+But this observation does not mean that the partition is meaningful.
+Indeed if the clusters are unbalanced, bigger clusters are likely to have high density between themselves.
+In the mutual information matrix, red cells represent excess of cooccurrences.
+Conversely, blue cells respresent lacks of cooccurences.
+The clusters can then be interpreted as follow: cells in cluster 4 are grouped together because they excessively interract with themselves and less than expected with clusters 0 and 1.
+Note that the connections between clusters 0 (or 1) and 4 have quite high density but less than expected.

 ## Information theoretic coclustering